Prof. JORGENSEN Nina

 (852) 2994 2505

 Nina H. B. Jørgensen joined the Faculty of Law in 2010.
 She is currently Director of the Centre for Rights and Justice in 2013-14.
 She is a qualified barrister and previously worked for eight years in different capacities (prosecution, judges’ chambers, defence) at the Special Court for Sierra Leone in Freetown and The Hague, the Extraordinary Chambers in the Courts of Cambodia in Phnom Penh, and the International Criminal Tribunals for the Former Yugoslavia and Rwanda in The Hague and Arusha respectively.
 She has also worked for the OSCE Office for Democratic Institutions and Human Rights in Warsaw as the legal adviser for tolerance and non-discrimination.
 Prior to these assignments, she was a post-doctoral research fellow in international criminal law at the University of Leiden.
-She has a current practising certificate as a barrister and is a door tenant at Argent Chambers in London.
+She has a practising certificate as a barrister and is an associate member of Argent Chambers in London.

 Education and Professional Qualifications